MVGR College of Engineering: Location

-This College is managed by Principal Dr.K.V.LAKSHMIPATHI RAJU, who has vast experience in teaching.
+This College is managed by Principal Dr.R.Ramesh, who has vast experience in teaching.

 For infrastructure and instructional needs, presently the institution is having around 350,000 sqft built up area, created in 42.5 acre.
 Campus along with general amenities like gym, playgrounds, bank etc.

 Departments and Centres

 MVGR College of Engineering has the following Departments and Centres: